vyos/vyos-documentation/docs/configexamples/autotest/tunnelbroker/tunnelbroker.rst

 Firewall
 ========

-Finally, don't forget the :ref:`firewall`.
+Finally, don't forget the :ref:`Firewall<configuration/firewall/index:Firewall>`.
 The usage is identical, except for instead of `set firewall name NAME`, you would use `set firewall ipv6-name NAME`.